OfficeDev/O365-EDU-Assignments-GradeSync-App/README.md

 1. `ln -s "$(which npm)" /usr/local/bin/npm`

 To run the **grade-sync-api** project, first you need to populate the `secrets.json` file with environment variables.
 This is a native Visual Studio file automatically excluded from version control.
-Access this file by right cicking the the **ms-fulton-co** project and select **Manage User Secrets** which will open `secrets.json`.
+Access this file by right cicking the the **grade-sync-api** project and select **Manage User Secrets** which will open `secrets.json`.
 Populate it with the necessary environment variables shown in the example `secrets.example.json`.

 The **grade-sync-worker** Azure Function project uses the same environment variables, and for running this locally you need to create a file `local.settings.json` under **grade-sync-worker**,